vilanelle/udacity-arcade-game/README.md

 Simply clone the repo to your PC and open the index.html in browser, then follow instructions provided in the game.

+You can also play the game at http://vilanelle.github.io/udacity-arcade-game.

 ## Known bugs

 The project relies heavily on ES6 with no polyfills, hence malfunctions will occur on some browsers.